 “Be a little more specific please, I know how you are with time.
 I’ll arrive at 10 to 2 and you’ll arrive at 5 to 3 and say ‘what?
 It’s 2-ish’” Cheyenne laughed at the thought.

 “Okay how about 2:22?”
-Lillian raised an eyebrow at the strange time.
+Alexis raised an eyebrow at the strange time.

 “That’s very specific”

 “Oh come on, make up your mind.
 I’m either too vague or too specific”